Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

 Substituting the velocity and flux conditions \eqref{eq:u_def}--\eqref{eq:bulk_flux_constraints} into the surfactant transport equations \eqref{eq:nondim_cons_1_1_f} gives us ODEs that govern the unsteady advection, diffusion and exchange of surfactant over one period,

 We describe \eqref{eq:strong_diff} as the unsteady moderate-exchange equations.
-The steady-state problem was solved in \citet{tomlinson2023laminar}, where the transport coefficients $\alpha$, $\beta$, $\gamma$, $\delta$ and $\nu$ (specified below) were defined in terms of physical and geometrical parameters and the fluxes $\tilde{Q}$, $\bar{Q}$, $\tilde{q}$ and $\bar{q}$.
-Combining \eqref{eq:strong_diff} with \eqref{eq:nondimensional_surfactant_flux_1} gives a set of constraints on the total surfactant flux over one period,
+The steady-state problem was solved in \citet{tomlinson2023laminar}, where the transport coefficients $\alpha$, $\beta$, $\gamma$, $\delta$ and $\nu$ (specified below) were defined in terms of physical and geometrical parameters and the fluxes $\tilde{Q}$, $\bar{Q}$, $\tilde{q}$ and $\bar{q}$. \jl{The new transport coefficients $\theta$ and $\zeta$ are associated with unsteady effects for the bulk and interfacial surfactant concentration, respectively (see more details below).} Combining \eqref{eq:strong_diff} with \eqref{eq:nondimensional_surfactant_flux_1} gives a set of constraints on the total surfactant flux over one period,

 We solve \eqref{eq:strong_diff}--\eqref{eq:strong_diff_flux} subject to boundary conditions which enforce continuity and periodicity, of both the surfactant concentration and flux, between subdomains

 In \eqref{eq:strong_diff}--\eqref{eq:model3}, we have introduced the following transport coefficients: